saidmoglu/saidmoglu.github.io/aboutme.md

 I'm a software engineer in Silicon Valley.
 My interests include generative AI, machine learning, and software systems.
 More generally, I love technology and I'm always eager to learn new technical skills.

-My hobbies include all kinds of puzzles and reading.
+My hobbies include all kinds of puzzles, reading, camping, and board games.

 ### Recent Professional Projects